geosimlab/accessibility/README.md

 # Adjustment of the start or arrival time to the transit timetable

-| The modern PT users are aware of the time the bus ariives to the stop
-  they plan to start from, or to the final stops of their trip, and plan their trips accordingly.
+The modern PT users are aware of the time the bus ariives to the stop they plan to start from, or to the final stops of their trip, and plan their trips accordingly.

-To assess the accessibility for these informed users we modify the `RAPTOR algorithm <RAPTOR Algorithm>`{.interpreted-text role="term"} to account for their schedule-based start or finish of the trip.
+To assess the accessibility for these informed users we modify the RAPTOR algorithm to account for their schedule-based start or finish of the trip.

 # Car speed for accessibility computation